Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 My Artworking Process Checklist & what files to provide the client with

-• Organise your artboards
+• Organise your artboards for different logos and brand elements

-• Scrub up your illustrations
+• Scrub up your illustrations and group them together.

 An example of each logo separated onto it’s own artboard - ready for exporting!